In Haskell, functions must always return the same consistent type. There

 counterpart as some sort of state to be managed throughout an execution

-chain, then we can also use this type to describe a Monad
+chain, then we can also use this type to describe a Monad.
+In both

 cases, the benefits are more concise code and a greater understanding of